ivaspavlo/task-manager/README.md

 - I18n feature: English and German languages are supported.
 - Displayed the total quantity of task and users.
+- Forms validation and error handling;
+- Notification messages after performing actions;
 - Code linting and formatting setup.
 - Deployment setup.
+- And many more :)

 ### Tech stack